International Youth Exchange

 Storytelling for Social Justice, Dialogue and Inclusion

-An Erasmus+ exchange project with participants from Bulgaria, Italy, Serbia and the UK
+An Erasmus+ exchange project with participants from Bulgaria, Italy, Serbia and Portugal

 Storytelling is an important medium through which communities are created.
 The stories we hear and tell play an important role in the social construction of reality specifically as it pertains to the discourses available in media, literature, and policy making.
 Popular stories tell a great deal about what a society considers important and meaningful, and thus provide a useful starting point for analyzing how racism, sexism and other forms of oppression operate.
 Becoming aware of the power of storytelling and the mechanisms through which it gets exploited by dominant and extremist social groups alike is crucial for young people to develop as critical thinkers and increase their power as social actors.

 Critical understanding of stories is greatly needed worldwide.
 In Bulgaria, for instance, storytelling has recently played a crucial role in manipulating the public to reject the ratification of the Istanbul convention.
 Conservative ideologues have also coined powerful scare stories to slow down the adoption of more comprehensive children’s rights protection by leading parents to believe that their children will be taken away by the authorities and given to LGBT couples in Norway.
 Clearly stories – whether “real” or “fake” – have an enormous potential to bring or limit change in our communities, and to not so innocently shape our understanding of who we should perceive as heroes and villains.